 Joining the ICS

 Another important step along the way to your CDM Coordinator career is to join an organisation such as the ICS or Institution for Construction Safety.
 This organisation will verify that you are competent, which is reassuring for clients who are looking for a CDM coordinator that they can rely on.
-To be able to join the ICS you must be hold a professional or vocational qualification in construction or design, be a member of a professional body, have experience as a health and safety practitioner, demonstrate a commitment to provide safety, have work experience in construction or design and have attended the appropriate CDM training.
+To be able to join the ICS you must be hold a professional or vocational qualification in construction or design, be a member of a professional body, have experience as a health and safety practitioner, demonstrate a commitment to provide safety, have work experience in construction or design and have an appropriate CDM qualification.
 All applications are considered by the ICS membership committee.

 The benefits of joining are the accreditation that you will receive as a health and safety professional.
 If you are accredited as a CDM coordinator, this will be a great marketing tool and a way to build up a larger base of clients.